-If you are itching or your skin is dry and flaking, hit the showers for a quick relief.
+If you are itching or your skin is dry and flaking, hit the showers for quick relief.
 Taking a shower moisturizes your skin and removes irritants that might be present on your skin such as dust and debris.
-This doesn’t give you license to take a shower 5 times a day, though.
+This doesn’t give you a license to take a shower 5 times a day, though.
 Taking a shower too often strips the natural oils from your skin.
-Also, avoid taking hot showers and using loofah.
+Also, avoid taking hot showers and using a loofah.
 Hot water can further dry out your skin, and the loofah can irritate your skin and make your condition worse because of friction.
 Also, after your shower, do not rub your skin with the towel.
 Be gentle, and just pat your skin dry.

 2. Lock in the moisture.

 As mentioned earlier, the most important thing when trying to get rid of eczema fast is moisturizing the skin.
-After you hit the showers, it’s time to apply moisturizer on your skin.
+After you hit the showers, it’s time to apply moisturizer to your skin.
 Take note that the best time to apply a moisturizer is when the skin is still damp.
 The skin better retains the moisture about three minutes after taking a shower.

 3. Avoid tight clothing.

 Wearing tight clothing might irritate your skin and aggravate the itching.
-Also take note of the material of your clothing.
+Also, take note of the material of your clothing.
 It is recommended to wear cotton or other natural fiber clothing because these materials allow the skin to breathe.